NickBres/LoveThread/README.md

 # LoveThread

-The romantic IOS app that I made as a gift for my girldriend, when I started to learn Swift.
+The romantic IOS app that I made as a gift for my girlfriend, when I started to learn Swift.

 App uses Google-Firebase to authenticate users and store their data.